Blood Bank (EP): Charts

+Certifications

 Cover versions

 The Tallest Man on Earth recorded a version of "Blood Bank" for his 2022 album of covers, Too Late for Edelweiss.

 Architects (UK band) recorded a version of “Blood Bank” for their 2013 deluxe edition release of their album Daybreaker.

+The Mountain Goats recorded a version of "Blood Bank" on their 2018 EP for an Aquarium Drunkard "Lagniappe Session".

+Third Eye Blind recorded a version of "Blood Bank" for their 2018 EP Thanks for Everything (EP).